Managing Director, ICT Consultant and Business Advisor

 Sefton Park, South Australia

-Designed and built a sales performance database supporting reporting, forecasting, purchasing support and peak trading planning.
+Designed and built a sales performance database supporting state and national reporting, forecasting, purchasing support, WAN-enabled data access and peak trading planning.

 Context